dmcbane/obsidian-gaming/StarsWithoutNumber/Pirates Without Plunder/Enhanced Encounters/Coercive Contract - Enhanced.md

 ### Key Information Nora Reveals:
 - **Quantum Trackers:** "Did you really think we wouldn't place tracking devices during our previous encounters?
 Your ship's hull still carries our quantum resonance markers."
 - **Carlos Thomas:** "Your ship broker was very helpful once we explained the situation.
 Don't worry—he's unharmed, but he understands the importance of cooperation now."
+- **Family Leverage:** "The Maroni family has such deep roots here on Papadoudou.
+It would be unfortunate if their legitimate business operations faced... complications."
 - **System Intelligence:** She knows about their connections to Dior's leadership and their recent activities
+- **Teleporter Awareness:** "We're well aware of your team's unique mobility capabilities.
+Rest assured, we've planned accordingly."

 ---